runbsd/runbsd/people/fr0xk.md

 Hi!

-I am Nikolai from Ukraine.
+I am from Ukraine.
 I work as a soil researcher, and part time school teacher in my hometown.
 Besides, I am a university student, pursuing post graduation in Mathematics currently.
 I used to be a shitty gamer, messed with digital audio, I still bang my head with Ibanez RGD 2127z.

 ## Linux Period